KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 -  **View Background Image Push Button**: Views Inspector Ibl Set background image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
 -  **View Lighting Image Push Button**: Views Inspector Ibl Set lighting image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
 -  **View Reflection Image Push Button**: Views Inspector Ibl Set reflection image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
--  **View Plates Push Button**: Views Inspector Ibl Set plates images in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Plate(s) Push Button**: Views Inspector Ibl Set plates images in either the Internal Images Previewer or the application defined in the *Preview* component preferences.

 Context Menu: